Extension of the ratio method to proton-rich nuclei: Extension of the ratio method to other proton-rich nuclei

 Results in \Fig{f10} also show that the potential $V_{cT}$ used to simulate the $c$-$T$ interaction has little to no influence on the cross sections, especially at small angles.
 This is to be expected from this more Coulomb-dominated process.
 However, at larger angles, at which some differences can be observed in the individual cross sections, the ratios are nearly unaffected by the choice of that interaction.

 To study the influence of the choice of $c$-$p$ potential on the ratio, we perform the same series of calculations as in Fig.~\ref{f8} for this $^{58}$Ni target; the results are displayed in Fig.~\ref{f11}.
-Before analyzing the difference between the first $V_{cp}$ (black and grey solid lines) and the second $V'_{cp}$ (red dotted lines), let us first note that the agreement between the DEA ratio and its REB prediction is not as good as on $^{12}$C, even for $^{27}$P. Although it leads to a larger---and hence easier to measure---breakup cross section, this choice of target will not be optimal for an accurate experimental application of the ratio.
-Nevertheless, as already pointed out, it could be used if actual data are compared to accurate reaction calculations, e.g. performed within the DEA.
+Before analyzing the difference between the first $V_{cp}$ (black and grey solid lines) and the second $V'_{cp}$ (red dotted lines), let us first note that the agreement between the DEA ratio and its REB prediction is not as good as on $^{12}$C. Although it leads to a larger---and hence easier to measure---breakup cross section, this choice of target is not fit for a \emph{strict} application of the ratio, even for $^{27}$P. On a nickel target, the ratio could at best be used in its \emph{approximate} version.

 The sensitivity of the method to the projectile description is very similar to what has been observed in \Fig{f8} on a $^{12}$C target.
-In all cases, the choice of the $c$-$p$ potential does not affect the quality of the method: the agreement of the REB prediction with the DEA ratio does not change much when $V'_{cp}$ is used instead of the original $V_{cp}$.
-Once more, this is especially true for $^{27}$P, for which nucleus that change is solely due to the change in the ground-state ANC, as proven by the blue dashed lines, which display the $V'_{cp}$ results scaled to the ANC obtained with $V_{cp}$ (see \Sec{FAlPC}).
+In the case of $^{27}$P, the choice of the $c$-$p$ potential does not affect the quality of the method: the agreement of the REB prediction with the DEA ratio does not vary much when $V'_{cp}$ is used instead of the original $V_{cp}$.
+That change is solely due to the difference in the ground-state ANC, as proven by the blue dashed lines, which display the $V'_{cp}$ results scaled to the ANC obtained with $V_{cp}$ (see \Sec{FAlPC}).
 In the case of $^{17}$F, we observe again that the dynamical calculation of the reaction is less peripheral than predicted by the REB, the DEA ratio obtained with $V'_{cp}$ being not superimposed on the $V_{cp}$ calculation after its scaling by the ANC.
-Interestingly, for $^{25}$Al, both the DEA and REB models indicate that the reaction is not peripheral.
-However, since the DEA calculation deviates so much from its REB estimate, it is not clear that the method, in its original version, could bring us more than qualitative information on this nucleus structure.
+For $^{25}$Al, both the DEA and REB models indicate that the reaction is not peripheral.
+Since the DEA calculation deviates so much from its REB estimate, only estimates of $l_0$ and/or $E_0$ could be gathered through the use of the \emph{approximate} version of the method.

 Finally, it should be mentioned that we have also calculated the ratios ${\mathcal R}_{\rm sum}$ for several continuum bins.
 We do not show these results for the sake of conciseness since they are similar to the carbon-target case: broadening the bin leads to larger breakup cross sections with a quality of the agreement between the DEA calculation and the REB prediction that remains poor for $^{17}$F and $^{25}$Al and that worsens at high energy for $^{27}$P.